 We achieve excellence through continual improvement.

-Animal Care Team– Our Animal Care Providers are responsible for the general care and well-being of all dogs housed at the ARC.
-Their duties include, but are not limited to, feeding, watering, enriching and socializing ARC dogs, promoting responsible pet ownership by counseling adopters and educating pet owners, collaborating with fosters and volunteers, assisting pet owners who are missing their dog, etc.
+Animal Care Team – Our Animal Care Providers are responsible for the general care and well-being of all dogs housed at the ARC.
+Their duties include, but are not limited to: feeding, watering, enriching and socializing dogs; promoting responsible pet ownership by counseling adopters and educating pet owners; collaborating with fosters and volunteers; and assisting pet owners who are missing their dog.

-Veterinary Care Team– Our Director of Veterinary Services, Registered Veterinary Technicians, and Vet Assistant are responsible for the health and medical care of dogs housed at ARC.
-Their charge includes, but is not limited to, performing examinations, diagnosing and preparing treatment plans, administering medications, performing spay/neuter and other required surgeries on ARC dogs, performing forensic examinations for cruelty/neglect cases, conducting behavior modification, connecting pet owners to training and behavior strategies, collaborating with fosters and volunteers, promoting responsible pet ownership, etc.
+Veterinary Care Team – Our Director of Veterinary Services, Registered Veterinary Technicians, and Veterinary Assistant are responsible for the health and medical care of dogs housed at ARC.
+Their responsibilities include: performing examinations; diagnosing and creating treatment plans; administering medications; performing spay/neuter and other necessary surgeries; conducting forensic exams for cruelty or neglect cases; supporting behavior modification; connecting pet owners to training and behavioral resources; and collaborating with fosters and volunteers.

-Customer Service Team– Our Clerical Processing Specialists and Operations Specialists are responsible for assisting residents in a variety of situations.
-Their functions include, but are not limited to, communicating with clients on the phone and in-person, collaborating with fosters and volunteers, providing information about dogs in our shelter, finalizing adoptions, reuniting dogs with their owners, promoting responsible pet ownership by offering various resources and information to pet owners, etc.
+Customer Service Team – Our Animal Care Specialists assist residents in a variety of situations.
+Their duties include: communicating with clients both in person and over the phone; collaborating with fosters and volunteers; providing information about adoptable dogs; finalizing adoptions; reuniting lost dogs with their families; and promoting responsible pet ownership through the distribution of resources and education.